-for every pixel.
-This leads to much faster runtime but slightly decreases the quality of the results.
-The comparison between the original case and the approximated case is presented in the Sec. \ref{ssec:sec52}.
+for each pixel.
+This approximation leads to much faster runtime but slightly decreases the quality of the results.
+A comparison between the original modification case and the approximated modification case is presented in the Sec. \ref{ssec:sec52}.